scottx611x/AWS-SNS-Flask/README.md

 # AWS-SNS-Flask
-Basic Flask app to Handle incoming messages from AWS SNS and display them in a  webpage
+Basic Flask app to handle incoming messages from AWS SNS and display them in a  webpage

 ## Installation: